Lite SDK (Enrollment Android)

 }

-1. After, check if the requestCode to verify if it corresponds to YUNO_ENROLLMENT_REQUEST_CODE.
+1. Check if the requestCode corresponds to YUNO_ENROLLMENT_REQUEST_CODE.
 Since you are running Yuno in your app, you can import the YUNO_ENROLLMENT_REQUEST_CODE to use it.

 if (requestCode == YUNO_ENROLLMENT_REQUEST_CODE) {